Bowel Cancer Screening

 Is it covered by my insurance?

-If you have private medical insurance and have any symptoms, you are likely to be reimbursed in full by your insurer.
-Otherwise you can fund the screening yourself.
 The exact cost depends on the doctor and hospital you choose to have the procedure with.
 You should expect the total cost for the initial consultation, the colonoscopy and the follow-up appointment to be in the region of £2,000.
 Please note that this is a private service and not covered by the NHS.

 What happens after a colonoscopy?